 We recommend against this arrangement.
 Parent and child should go to the bank and make arrangements for the child to have signature authority on the account under a power of attorney.

 Another potentially troublesome situation arises where a parent takes title to a car that a minor child bought or is paying for using her own money.
 Usually this is done “for insurance purposes”.
 The car is still an asset of a bankruptcy estate, and is still subject to a sheriff’s levy ordered by an unpaid judgment creditor.
 In a bankruptcy, we have generally been able to protect the car under the theory that the car is “legally but not beneficially” owned by the parent.

 These types of situations are just some of the examples that can arise.
 If you are facing financial difficulties, we counsel against keeping your money or assets in joint names with others.
 However, before transferring things around, you need to get qualified legal advice that can come from such transfers if done improperly.

-We understand the stress, anxiety and confusion that can be associated with a potential bankruptcy filing.
-We offer a free initial consultation to every client.
+Let us help you minimize the stress, anxiety and confusion that come with a personal bankruptcy filing.
+At Neuner & Ventura, LLP, we offer a free initial consultation to every client.
 We do, however, reserve the right to charge a fee to review any work done by another attorney.
 For an appointment, call Neuner & Ventura at 856-596-2828 or send us an e-mail.
 Evening and weekend appointments are available upon request.